Up the Front: Critical reception

 The Monthly Film Bulletin wrote: "A far cry from the quite amiable Up the Chastity Belt, this is the most threadbare offering in Frankie Howerd's series, sadly short on wit and invention.
 A distinguished cast is given virtually nothing to do, and after ten minutes the script seizes up from a surfeit of strained puns.
 Under the circumstances, it is a pleasant surprise to find that the film constantly looks so attractive.
 Some beautifully designed interiors, swamped in colour, and a striking, studio-built impression of the battleground signal Seamus Flannery as an art director well worth watching."

 The New York Times wrote that "the laughs come fast and furious when Howerd finds himself the recipient of the enemy's war plans--tattooed on his tush".
 TV Guide called the film "inane nonsense".

 Leslie Halliwell said: "Threadbare end-of-the-pier romp."

 The Radio Times Guide to Films gave the film 1/5 stars, writing: "The final film to be spun off from TV's Up Pompeii leaves Frankie Howerd stranded in the middle of no man's land with nothing more than a tattoo to cover his blushes.
 Not even Morecambe and Wise's regular writer Eddie Braben could do anything to pep up Sid Colin's desperate script, while the lacklustre performances really merit reproach."

 Box office

 Ned Sherrin called it "by far the least successful of the series, hastily concocted and released too soon after Chastity Belt."
+Filmink argued "another reason may have been that WWI is a little too gloomy and traumatic in the memory for a comedy."